Theudas: The revolt

-The Theudas Problem
+The Theudas problem

 The sole reference to Theudas presents a problem of chronology if one assumes that the Acts of the Apostles and Josephus are speaking of the same person.
 In Acts, Gamaliel, a member of the Sanhedrin, defends the apostles by referring to Theudas:

 Men of Israel, be cautious in deciding what to do with these men.
 Some time ago, Theudas came forward, claiming to be somebody, and many men, about four hundred, joined him.
 But he was killed and his whole following was broken up and disappeared.
 After he came Judas the Galilean at the time of the census; he induced some people to revolt under his leadership, but he too perished and his whole following was scattered.

 The author of Acts has Gamaliel, speaking before the year 37, refer to an incident that preceded the revolt of Judas of Galilee at the time of the Census of Quirinius, which occurred decades before in 6 CE.
 Josephus makes clear that the revolt of his Theudas took place c.
 45, years after Gamaliel addressed the Sanhedrin and an entire generation after Judas the Galilean.

-It has been proposed that the writer of Acts used Josephus as a source, and made a mistake in reading the text, taking a later reference to the execution of the "sons of Judas the Galilean" after the rebellion of Theudas as saying that the rebellion of Judas was later; however it is a minority view, since most scholars agree that Luke and Josephus used separate, independent sources.
-It has also been suggested that the reference in Acts is to a different revolt by another, unknown Theudas, because Josephus states that there were numerous uprisings, saying there were "ten thousand disorders", but he gives details on only four and Theudas was not a unique name.
+It has been proposed that the writer of Acts used Josephus as a source, and made a mistake in reading the text, taking a later reference to the execution of the "sons of Judas the Galilean" after the rebellion of Theudas as saying that the rebellion of Judas was later.
+However, other authors believe that Luke and Josephus used different sources and that there is no evidence that the latter served as inspiration for the former.
+It has also been suggested that the reference in Acts is to a different revolt by another, unknown Theudas, because Josephus states that there were numerous uprisings, saying there were "many insurgent leaders", but he gives details on only four and Theudas was not a unique name.
 According to ancient historian and New Testament scholar Paul Barnett "It seems unlikely that Luke would have made an error about an infamous contemporary".
 It is also possible that Josephus himself made a mistake, the Pulpit Commentary states: "Josephus may have misplaced the adventure of Theudas by some accidental error.
 Considering the vast number of Jewish insurrections from the death of Herod the Great to the destruction of Jerusalem, such a mistake is not very improbable."